ricklove/rick-love-master/code/code-training/Notes.md

         - View Rendered Result
         - Change Experimental Code Alternatives and View Rendered Result
         - [ ] Render React with Create-React-App Template and App Component Switch

+- [ ] Implement Code (local git)
+    - [ ] Instructions to create a local git repo project
+        - Create folder
+        - Init git
+        - Add Project Start (auto-commit & verify)
+    - [ ] Instructions to commit code for a step
+        - Commit
+    - [ ] Review State
+        - Verify all files are committed
+            - `git status --short`
+        - Show the lesson step (allow manually changing to another step)
+        - Show a diff view between actual and lesson step
+- [ ] Implement Code (GitHub Pull Requests)
+    - [ ] Instructions to setup a real project
+        - Create Git project (on Github)
+        - Clone Git Repo
+        - Add Project Start
+        - Commit to master
+        - Push
+        - Grant System access to GitHub Repo
+        - Verify Setup is complete (master is at the correct project state)
+    - [ ] Instructions to make a Github Pull Request with completed code for a step
+        - Create a feature branch
+        - Commit
+        - Push
+        - Open Pull Request into master (Github)
+    - [ ] Auto-Review Pull Request
+        - Approve - if code is correct
+        - Request Changes - if code is incorrect
+            - Indicate Differences
+    - [ ] Instructons to merge the PR into master (Github)
+        - Once approved, merge the PR

 ---